-"We have all won," the city's mayor said after the announcement.
-He said that the most important aspect of the city's culture was its "culture of welcome", referring to Palermo's efforts in assisting the thousands of migrants who have arrived at its port over the past few years.
+When the city was awarded the 2018 Capital of Culture title, its mayor said “we have all won”.
+He added that the most important aspect of the city's culture was its “culture of welcome”, referring to Palermo's efforts in assisting the thousands of migrants who have arrived at its port over the past few years, and this is the context in which most visitors are likely to have heard about the Sicilian capital.

-But there's more to the Sicilian capital than its ports, and plenty of treasures await visitors.
-So here are ten reasons to head south and visit Palermo.
+But there's more to Palermo than its ports, and plenty of treasures await visitors.
+So here are ten reasons to head south and visit the city, which will host special events and exhibitions throughout the year.

 Each group had an impact on the city's architecture, language and art, meaning the city's cultural sights are wonderfully varied and it's fascinating to see how each of these different cultures interacted.
 The Spanish invaders, for example, named one of the squares Piazza Pretoria (Square of Shame) due to the nude 16th-century statues of mermaids and nymphs – the name also refers to perceived corruption of city authorities.